 Nakita is known for making high-impact contributions to design projects, optimizing sustainability, life cycle value, and long-term building performance.
 Her career has focused on the preservation and revitalization of historic buildings, restoring them to new purpose and economic vitality while also incorporating cutting-edge design strategies for sustainability.

 Nakita’s portfolio includes a wide range of architectural accomplishments, from the restoration of abandoned, historic buildings to major new construction and expansion projects.
 Her clients have included local and federal agencies and private-sector organizations throughout the Mid-Atlantic.

 Nakita’s commitment to preservation and sustainable design is reflected in her many professional and community volunteer activities.
-She serves on a number of non-profit boards and is a gubernatorial appointee and chair of the Maryland Green Building Council.
+She serves on a number of non-profit boards and was a gubernatorial appointee and chair of the Maryland Green Building Council.

-Master of Science in Historic Preservation, 2010
+Master of Science in Historic Preservation, University of Pennsylvania, 2010

 Master of Architecture, University of Pennsylvania, 2010